Creating Gardens that Foster Outdoor Activities for Skilled Nursing Residents

 Safety

-Enabling features, such as varying seating types at frequent intervals, grab bars along walking paths, and flush transitions in locations like door thresholds, allow elders to feel a sense of comfort and safety in the garden area.
+Enabling features, such as varying seating types at frequent intervals and grab bars along walking paths, allow elders to feel a sense of comfort and safety in the garden area.

-Visual and physical access that provide caregivers clear views of the garden enhances autonomy and patient use.
-Elders’ time spent outdoors increases when program spaces are visually accessible from well used interior spaces.
-This transparency can improve safety while enhancing independence.
+Visual and physical access that give caregivers clear views of the garden enhances autonomy and patient use.
+Elders’ time spent outdoors increases when program spaces are visually accessible from indoors.
+This transparency can improve safety while respecting residents’ dignity and autonomy.

 Choice

-Strategically designed view sheds and continuous circulation paths will draw residents into and through the garden, encouraging exploration.
+Strategically designed view sheds and circulation paths will draw residents into and through the garden, encouraging exploration.
 Planting choices, fragrant species, and botanical labels engage multiple senses and help trigger memories.
-Integrating multisensory features like a glider swing and integral sound system will promote movement and auditory experiences.
+Integrating multisensory features like a facing glider swing and an integral sound can promote movement, sight, smell, and sound experiences.

 Conclusion

-In conclusion, creating well-designed gardens for skilled nursing residents prioritizes comfort, accessibility, and sensory engagement, particularly for residents living with dementia.
-By providing diverse experiences, managing environmental conditions, and incorporating enabling features, garden spaces enhance residents’ well-being and autonomy, and promote social engagement.
+In conclusion, creating well-designed gardens for skilled nursing residents prioritizes comfort, inclusivity, and sensory engagement, particularly for residents living with Alzheimer’s or dementia.
+By providing diverse spaces, managing environmental conditions, and incorporating enabling features, garden spaces enhance residents’ well-being, autonomy, and social engagement.